scipy-conference/scipy2025_sprints_first_PR/participants/scipy_012/doc/README.md

-Ok so I guess you are reading this cuz you wanna use my code.
+Ok so I guess you are reading this because you wanna use my code.
 There are some functions that do stuf and thats:

     >>> from simple_functions import factorial